 What is Vegan?

-Vegan is a sort of vegetarian diet where the person does not eat foods or products that are animal derived like meats, milks, eggs, cheese, etc. A person who is vegan only eats plant-derived foods and follows this "rigid" eating structure.
+Vegan is a sort of vegetarian diet where the person does not eat foods or products that are animal-derived like meats, milk, eggs, cheese, etc. A person who is vegan only eats plant-derived foods and follows this "rigid" eating structure.

 How to Begin:

-First you should remove from your mind that you will be starving, unsatisfied or hungry all the time.
-Not only are their vegan subsitutes for almost every single animal-derived product but you can eat more foods and feel physically better than you did eating meats.
+First, you should remove from your mind that you will be starving, unsatisfied, or hungry all the time.
+Not only are their vegan substitutes for almost every single animal-derived product but you can eat more foods and feel physically better than you did eating meats.
 Secondly, your pockets won't suffer.
-Becoming more conscious of eating, usually makes people think they will pay more for the consciousness.
+Becoming more conscious of eating, usually makes people think they will pay more for consciousness.
 However, that is wrong.
 Going vegan will cost approximately the same and probably less than what you pay for food now.
 You will be preparing most of your meals, so you will save on dining out or spending extra $$$ on work lunches.
 If you don't like to cook, this will be where you run into problems.
-Although many restaurants are adding vegan friendly options to their menu, veganism is deeply rooted in the desire to make more conscious decisions on what you are consuming.
-Meaning being hands on with everything you eat, which requires some serious time in the kitchen.
-If you never cooked before, this is the time to start !
+Although many restaurants are adding vegan-friendly options to their menu, veganism is deeply rooted in the desire to make more conscious decisions on what you are consuming.
+Meaning being hands-on with everything you eat, which requires some serious time in the kitchen.
+If you never cooked before, this is the time to start!

 You can eat bread as a vegan!
 The discrepancy is what kinds of bread you have.
-Fresh breads are made with flour, yeast, water and salt and are almost always vegan friendly.
+Fresh bread is made with flour, yeast, water and salt and is almost always vegan friendly.
 However, some shelf-breads have added eggs or milk so read all the ingredients before purchasing.
-Vegan-friendly breads also include bagels, ezekial breads and rolls.
+Vegan-friendly bread also includes bagels, Ezekial bread and rolls.

 Other Foods to Be Cautious About:

-Cheese: Yes their are cheese substitutes that taste like cheese !
+Cheese: Yes there are cheese substitutes that taste like cheese!

 Granola Bars - always check the ingredients list

-Salad Dressing - cream based dressings are often not vegen
+Salad Dressing - cream-based dressings are often not vegan

 Alfredo Sauce - I have yet to find an alfredo sauce that's vegan